COLOR THEORY

 As previously mentioned, the three most important colors are really red, green, and blue.
 Why are they the most important, you ask?

-Various hues of cyan (teal, aquamarine, etc) are made by combining green and blue light in varying proportions, with little to no red light.
+Various hues of cyan (teal, aquamarine, etc) are made by combining green and blue light in varying proportions, with little-to-no red light.

 RGB